Bimbo's 365 Club: 365 Club

 Giuntoli was born and raised in Tuscany, Italy; and, in 1922 at the age of 19, he began to work his way to San Francisco.
 He labored as a janitor at the Palace Hotel and then as a cook nearby, where Monk Young, the young cook's boss, was unable to pronounce his name.
-Young called him bimbo instead, Italian for "boy", and the nickname stuck.
+Young called him bimbo instead, a diminutive of bambino, Italian for "boy", and the nickname stuck.

-The 365 Club began in 1931 as a speakeasy and after-hours gambling club, located at 365 Market Street in San Francisco, owned by Young and managed by Giuntoli.
+The 365 Club began in 1931 as a speakeasy and after-hours gambling club, located on the third floor loft of a building at 365 Market Street near the southeast corner of Fremont Street in San Francisco, owned by Young and managed by Giuntoli.
 It soon became the most popular illicit drinking establishment in town.
 Musical artists and dancers showcased their work, including a young Rita Hayworth dancing in the chorus line.
 An optical illusion achieved by mirrors made the large fish tank above the bar appear to have a nude woman swimming in it.
 Bar patrons marveled at Dolfina, "the Girl in the Fishbowl".

 In 1950, "Bimbo" Giuntoli, by that time sole owner of the 365 Club, arranged to purchase 1025 Columbus Avenue and transfer his operation there.

 Bal Tabarin

 The Columbus Avenue site was originally known as the Bal Tabarin, a nightclub that featured dancing to famous bands and a multi-act floor show including a line of showgirls.
 Restaurateur and businessman Bob Grison partnered with popular bandleader Tom Gerun (born Gerunovich) and Frank Martinelli, manager of a nightclub called the Roof Garden, to establish a nightclub in 1930.
-Gerunovich's orchestra had played at the Roof Garden (northwest corner of Broadway and Kearny streets) from 1928 to 1930 and made several 78 rpm records for the Brunswick label.
+Gerunovich's orchestra had played at the Roof Garden (northwest corner of Broadway and Kearny streets, later, the location of Enrico Banducci's Enrico's Sidewalk Cafe) from 1928 to 1930 and made several 78 rpm records for the Brunswick label.
 During a nationwide tour in mid-1929 he anglicized his name to Gerun.
 In 1931, in anticipation of the repeal of Prohibition in the United States, architect Timothy L. Pflueger was contracted to create an elegant, sophisticated nightclub and cocktail bar.
 The bar itself was implemented in the Moderne style later called Art Deco.
 The stage design used Pflueger's patented indirect lighting hidden behind curved strips of decorative metal.
 The color coming from behind the façade could be changed smoothly from one hue to another.
 Two years later, with alcohol bans officially lifted nationwide, the Bal Tabarin was issued California's first new liquor license, and in 1934 Pflueger gave the nightclub a quick renovation.
 The popularity of the club netted for Pflueger a series of contracts to design cocktail lounges for prominent hotels in San Francisco, including the Cirque Room at the Fairmont Hotel (which survives in its entirety, though it is no longer in use as a bar) and the Mark Hopkins' Top of the Mark, the interior of which has been remodeled to the point where no trace of the original design remains.